Nikeshbajaj/spkit/docs/mea.rst

 #TODO

-Multi-Electrode Arrays System utilies an array of electrods mounted on a small plate as a grid electrods (e.g. 60) evenly spaced (700mm apart).
+Multi-Electrode Arrays System utilies an array of electrodes mounted on a small plate as a grid electrodes (e.g. 60) evenly spaced (700mm apart).
 It is used to analyse the eletrophysiology of cells/tissues under different clinical conditions by stimulating with certain voltage on a regular intervals.
 As shown in figure below, a plate of MEA system of 60 electrodes (source: https://www.multichannelsystems.com/products/meas-60-electrodes).
 One of the commonly used research field is the cardiac electrophysiology.

 .. image:: https://raw.githubusercontent.com/spkit/spkit.github.io/master/assets/images/docs_fig/mea_plate_source.png